 Travel Assistance FAQs

-If a provider does not have an existing contract with Seven Corners, we will attempt to work directly with the provider for guarantee of payment if we are notified prior to the scheduled visit.
-If a member is required to make full payment at the time the medical services are rendered, Seven Corners will reimburse the member for covered benefits that are the responsibility of the funding organization (carrier, health plan, employer or Seven Corners, if travel medical insurance is purchased through us).
-Members are responsible for payment for non-covered services, co-pays, deductibles, etc. Paying at the time of service will not affect the negotiated rate, if a negotiated rate has been established.
-Members must submit the appropriate form with a copy of their medical bills.
+Noncontracted Providers do not have a contract with Seven Corners.
+We will try to work directly with the provider for guarantee of payment if you notify us before the scheduled visit.
+If you are required to make full payment at the time the medical services are provided, Seven Corners will reimburse you for covered benefits.
+You are responsible for payment of non-covered services, copays, and deductibles.
+Paying at the time of service will not affect the negotiated rate, if a negotiated rate has been established.

 A: Seven Corners utilizes its proprietary country profiles to determine provider quality standards as well as international accreditations.

-A: Typically U.S. coverage does not cross international borders for traveling employees, employees who are living outside of the United States, or employees who are citizens of another country.
-Additionally, coverage does not provide for steerage to quality health care providers outside of the United States.
-Seven Corners solves this issue by allowing U.S. commercial carriers or employers to access our non-U.S. provider network, which consists of quality doctors and hospitals throughout the world.
+A: U.S. health coverage does not always cross international borders for traveling employees, employees who are living outside of the United States, or employees who are citizens of another country.
+Additionally, coverage does not provide options for quality health care providers outside of the United States.
+Seven Corners solves this issue with our large non-U.S. provider network, which consists of quality doctors and hospitals throughout the world.

 A: Payment in foreign currency is required by most international health care providers.
-By paying our providers in their country’s currency, Seven Corners can ensure a quicker and more reliable claims process for you and your employees.
+By paying our providers in their country’s currency, Seven Corners can ensure a quicker and more reliable claims process for you.

-A: Seven Corners translates claims and converts to U.S. coding standards for reporting purposes.
+A: Seven Corners translates claims and converts them to U.S. coding standards for reporting purposes.
 We pay the international provider in their currency.

 A: In the United States, we use the MultiPlan network.
 Our Find a Doctor or Hospital page explains how this works.